It’s safe to say that buying a radiator is a considered purchase.

-The image above is a great example of how you can make the most of your available space with a vertical designer radiator.
+The image above is a great example from @little_york_house of how you can make the most of your available space with a vertical designer radiator.

 We stock a wide variety of radiators in this style and they are proving to be ever more popular up and down the UK.
-Here is a selection of Vertical Rads that are perfect for the living room – just click on any image for a little more info.
+Here is a selection of Vertical Rads that are perfect for the living room.

 The Milano Aruba